 Benefits

-Two free WA OSPI clock hours are available for each session attended.
+Two free WA OSPI clock hours were available for each session attended.